Azathothep/neongine/README.md

                         ]);
 ```

-For basic rectangle and circle shapes, you can also pass a `Geometry` object for it to convert into the correct vertices:
+For basic rectangle and circle shapes, you can also pass a `Geometry` object that will be converted into vertices:
 ```c#
 Shape shape = new Shape(new Geometry(GeometryType.Rectangle, width: 1.0f, height: 2.0f));
 ```